 How to Calculate Lead Time

-Calculating is relatively straightforward.
+Calculating the completion period is relatively straightforward.

 Basic Formula

-= Completion Date − Start Date
+Lead Time = Completion Date − Start Date

 For example: